loginom/loginom-help-en-omegat/data/integration/connections/list/wh-mssql.md

    * `port`: the TCP port used by the DBMS server to provide interaction with the client.
 If the parameter is null, `1433` is used as the default port.
    * `database`: database name.

-Эти настройки используются драйвером OLE DB для подключения к базе данных.
+These settings are used by the OLE DB driver to connect to database.

 It is possible to set the connection string manually or in a separate window that can be called by clicking on ![ ](./../../../images/extjs-theme/form/open-trigger/open-trigger_default.svg) button.